Litchfield National ParkDestination guide

 A few fast facts

 - Adelaide River township, on the edge of the park, played a crucial role in World War II.
-It is now home to the third biggest wartime cemetery in Australia.
+It’s now home to the third biggest wartime cemetery in Australia

 - The Marranuggu, Koongurrukun, Werat, and Warray Aboriginal people all consider Litchfield National Park to be a significant cultural site.